Ezinnem/Ezinnem/README.md

 ### :woman_technologist: About Me:

-My name is Ezinne Nnamani.
+My name is Ezinne Nnamani

 - :telescope: I am a Software Engineer; contributing to frontend and backend for building web applications.
 Also, I perform Quality Assurance tests for web applications.